Downtown Santa Ana

-Downtown Santa Ana (DTSA), also called Downtown Orange County, is the city center of Santa Ana, the county seat of Orange County, California.
-It is the institutional center for the city of Santa Ana as well as Orange County, a retail and business hub.
+Downtown Santa Ana is the central district of Santa Ana, California, and the county seat of Orange County, California.
+It serves as the administrative center for the city and county and contains various retail and commercial businesses.

 The Downtown Santa Ana Historic Districts are listed with the National Trust for Historic Preservation and consist of numerous historic buildings across the area.

 History

 The City of Santa Ana was established in 1869 by William Spurgeon on 74.27 acre of land purchased from the old Spanish land grant, Rancho Santiago de Santa Ana.
 The County of Orange was formed in 1889 by William Spurgeon and James McFadden.

 Santa Ana was chosen as the county seat of government because of its larger growth as a town compared to surrounding towns such as Orange.
 The Old Orange County Courthouse was built in 1901.
 The surrounding old town buildings make up the Santa Ana Historical Downtown.